serokell/blog-posts/Alex and Happy Part 1/article.md

 <0> @id     { tokId }
 ```

-The syntax `<START_CODE> REGEX { CODE }` means that if Alex has managed to match a pattern `REGEX`, and it's starting from the `START_CODE` state, it should execute the code `CODE`.
+The syntax `<START_CODE> REGEX { CODE }` means that if Alex has managed to match a pattern `REGEX` and it's starting from the `START_CODE` state, it should execute the code `CODE`.

-Similarly, for white space, we can use `;` instead of giving it an explicit action, which simply means that Alex should do nothing interesting with it.
-This is the same as writing `{ skip }`.

-The idea of start codes is a bit more sophisticated yet valuable.
+The idea of start codes is quite valuable.
 Alex works as a state machine, and `0` indicates the initial state in which the machine starts.
 In this case, we can match white space and identifiers when we start in state `0`.
 We will later create other start codes.

 `CODE` may contain any Haskell expression, as it will be included verbatim in the generated code.
+For white space, we can use `;` instead of giving it an explicit action, which simply means that Alex should do nothing interesting with it.
+This is the same as writing `{ skip }`.

-Alex expects that this expression will have type `AlexAction RangedToken`.
+Alex expects that the expression will have the type `AlexAction RangedToken`.
 Here's the automatically-genereated definition for `AlexAction` when using `monadUserState-bytestring`:

 ```haskell
 type AlexAction result = AlexInput -> Int64 -> Alex result